How business rates are calculated

 The rateable value of non-domestic property is set by the valuation officers of the Valuation office agency (VOA).
 They draw up and maintain a full list of all rateable values, available on the Valuation Office Agency website

 The national non-domestic rating multiplier is the rate in the pound by which the rateable value is multiplied to produce the annual rate bill for a property.
-It is set annually by the Government and, except in a revaluation year, cannot, by law, rise by more than the amount of the increase in the retail prices index.
+It is set annually by the Government and, except in a revaluation year, cannot by law rise by more than the amount of the increase in the retail prices index.

-Please see the downloadable document below:
+These are available to view in the downloadable document below:

 Changes in value

 The Valuation Officer may alter the value if he believes that the circumstances of the property have changed.
 The ratepayer (and certain others who have an interest in the property) may also in certain circumstances propose a change in value.

 If the ratepayer and Valuation Officer do not agree, the matter will be referred as an appeal to the Valuation Tribunal.